Coldaine/AzurOrchistrator/README.md

 ./scripts/run_task.sh commissions
 ```

+### Tasks playbook

+For a concise, step-by-step guide to get your first end-to-end run, see:

+- docs/tasks/README.md

 ## Configuration

 Edit `config/app.yaml` to configure:

 - ADB device serial and package name
 - LLM endpoint and API key
 - OCR and vision thresholds